 One of the surprises when I came here was the parking lot: it was full at mid-day.
 Half the folks were in large RV's towing vehicles.
 I really didn't expect to see so many people here at the end of September.

-From the beginning of March to the end of October, the Anasazi Heritage Center is open from 9 am to 5 pm daily and the entry fee is $3 for adults age 18 and up.
-From the beginning of November to the end of February the Anasazi Heritage Center is open from 10 am to 4 pm daily and entrance is free.
-Ages 17 and under always get in free.
-School groups are also always free.
+From the beginning of March to the end of October, the Anasazi Heritage Center is open from 9 am to 5 pm daily.
+From the beginning of November to the end of February the Anasazi Heritage Center is open from 10 am to 4 pm daily.
 All facilities are universally accessible and the trail to Escalante Pueblo is paved.

 Pottery displays at the Anasazi Heritage Center